What is a sales pipeline and why is it crucial?

 The role of technology and automation in a single pipeline :

-- Technology: using the right technology tools can propel your pipeline to another level.
-From CRMs to analytics tools, technology can provide crucial information about your customers and prospects.
+- Technology: using the right technology tools can take your pipeline to another level.
+From CRM to analytics, technology can provide crucial information about your customers and prospects.

 - Automation: automating certain phases of the pipeline can not only improve efficiency, but also guarantee a consistent, high-quality customer experience.
 This plays a major role in converting leads into customers.

-- Use performance indicators: track key KPIs to assess the function of your pipeline and make adjustments as necessary to ensure consistent growth.
+- Use performance indicators: track key KPIs to assess the function of your pipeline and make adjustments as necessary to ensure constant growth.

 Our recommendations for a pipeline that sets you apart from the competition: